Responsive Web Design

 We all know that mobile devices and tablet computers are experiencing explosive growth right now.
 So how do you make sure that a new website today looks as good on an Android phone and an iPad as it does on a large computer screen?

-Responsive Design is the idea that development and design on the web today should fluidly respond to the user’s environment based on the device platform, orientation of the device, and the overall size of the screen.
+Responsive Design is a graphic user interface design approach.
+It’s the idea that development and design on the web today should fluidly respond to the user’s environment based on the device platform, orientation of the device, and the overall size of the screen.

 When incorporating Responsive Design into a website there are some key things to consider.
 The site needs to be built inside of a flexible grid.
 This will account for the screen size of the device and render the site differently based on it.
 Any images used within the design need to be flexible as well.
 And be sure to enable different views for different behaviors using media queries.